Types of Eating Disorders

 Avoidant/Restrictive Food Intake Disorder (ARFID)

-ARFID symptoms include strong food aversions and food avoidance.
+ARFID is a type of eating disorder that includes symptoms like strong food aversions and food avoidance.
 For example, someone with ARFID may avoid eating specific foods, especially meats, vegetables, and fruit.
 This may take place due to an aversion to sensory input from taste, texture, smell, appearance, and even sound.

 Others may restrict what they eat because they have a low interest in eating or have lower hunger cues and appetite than normal.
 Also, some people avoid food or even stop eating altogether after a traumatic experience with eating like vomiting, choking, being constipated, nauseated, etc.